Director's Spotlight

 A Deep Dive into the 1924 Vision of Walt Disney

 To understand the modern evolution of United States film, one must first look at Alice's Day at Sea and the meticulous attention to detail that Walt Disney applied to every frame.
-Reflecting the political and social shifts of the 1924s, it showcases the power of Short as a tool for social commentary.
+Reflecting the political and social shifts of the 1924s, it showcases the power of Animation as a tool for social commentary.

 In Alice's Day at Sea, Walt Disney pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Alice's Day at Sea, one must consider the cinematic climate of 1924.
-During this period, United States was undergoing significant artistic shifts, and Walt Disney was at the forefront of this Short movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Walt Disney was at the forefront of this Animation movement, often challenging established norms.

 | Cinematography | Deep Focus |